-Clean the screen in a well-ventilated area, and take care that there is no spark or flame anywhere near the working area.
-Because of the danger of highly flammable liquids, do not use gasoline or low-flash point solvent.
+Gasoline and low-flash point solvents can be flammable and/or explosive and cause severe burns.
+Clean the screen in a well-ventilated area, and take care that there are no sparks or flame anywhere near the working area; this includes any appliance with a pilot light.
+Do not use gasoline or a low-flash point solvent to clean the screen.

-- OWhile cleaning the screen, check for any metal particles that might indicate internal engine damage. - Check the screen [A] carefully for any damage. - ★If the screen is damaged, replace it. - Install the oil screen (see Oil Screen (Scavenge) Installation).
+O While cleaning the screen, check for any metal particles that might indicate internal engine damage.

+- Check the screen [A] carefully for any damage. - \star If the screen is damaged, replace it. - Install the oil screen (see Oil Screen (Scavenge) Installation).